JasonFreeberg/JasonFreeberg.github.io/_posts/2019-07-07-Data Sources with Spring.md

     - App Service
 ---

 This article shows how to spin up a Postgres Server on Azure, deploy a Spring Boot app to App Service, and how to connect the app to the database.
-The [next article]({{ site.baseurl }}{% post_url 2019-07-07-Key Vault References with Spring %}) shows how to reconfigure this app to use Key Vault references.
+A future article will show how to reconfigure this app to use Key Vault references.

 > To do this tutorial, you will need [Maven 3](https://maven.apache.org/download.cgi), [Java 8](https://www.azul.com/downloads/zulu/), and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed locally.